Ana Flávia Magalhães Pinto: Biography

-In 2018, she launched the book Textos de Liberdade, published by Unicamp, the result of her thesis that won an honorable mention in the 2015 Capes de Tese Prize.
+In 2018, she launched the book Textos de Liberdade, published by State University of Campinas (Unicamp), the result of her thesis that won an honorable mention in the 2015 Capes de Tese Prize.
 The book addresses the trajectory of seven black men — Ferreira de Menezes, Luís Gama, Machado de Assis, José do Patrocínio, Ignácio de Araújo Lima, Arthur Carlos and Theophilo Dias de Castro — seeking to show how a network of black intellectuals that was formed to engage with the struggle for freedom and citizenship of black people in nineteenth-century Brazil.

 In 2023, Ana Flávia Magalhães Pinto became the director-general of the Brazilian National Archives.
 She is the first black woman to hold this position in the institution's 185-year history.
 Her role as the director-general involves valuing and promoting the diversity of the National Archives' collection and making access to the institution more transparent.
 During her tenure, stated that she is dedicated to recognising the contributions of individuals who played crucial roles in shaping Brazil's history, as she has utilized public archives in her research on the political and cultural production of intellectuals.